TL;DR

 First of all, we will find the locations of these elements in the HTML code by inspecting them.

-We can see the name is stored under tag h1 with attribute itemprop.
-Now, let’s see where the price is stored.
+As you can see, the product name is stored in an h1 tag with itemprop="name".
+Now, let’s inspect where Walmart stores the price.

-The rating is stored under span tag with class rating-number.
+The rating is inside a span tag with the class rating-number.
+Finally, let’s locate the product description.

-Product detail is stored inside div tag with class dangerous-html.
+The product description sits inside a div tag with the class dangerous-html.

 import requests